-- 1) The Group expects to realize the asset, or intends to sell or consume it, in its normal operating cycle. - 2) The Group holds the asset primarily for the purpose of trading. - 3) The Group expects to realize the asset within twelve months after reporting period. - 4) The asset is cash or cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+1) The Group expects to realize the asset, or intends to sell or consume it, in

+- 2) The Group holds the asset primarily for the purpose of trading. - 3) The Group expects to realize the asset within twelve months after reporting period. - 4) The asset is cash or cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.